wolfgangj/bone-lisp/README.md

 # Quick Intro

 Bone Lisp doesn't try to be an overly innovative Lisp (like e.g. Clojure).
+I hope you'll like the things Bone does different than traditional Lisps.

-However, we change one important piece of terminology:
+We change one important piece of terminology:
-We speak about subroutines, not about functions (and reserve the term `function` for pure functions without side-effects).
+We speak about subroutines, not about functions (and reserve the term "function" for pure functions without side-effects).
-Usually, we abbreviate this to subs.
+Usually, we abbreviate "subroutine" as "sub".
+This is similar to Schemes use of "procedure".

-To the common syntactic sugar (like `'x` for quoting) we only add a shortcut for anonymous subs:
+To the common syntactic sugar (like `'x` for quoting) we only add a shortcut for anonymous subs with a single expression in the body:

     | a b c (foo)   ; => (lambda (a b c) (foo))